Turfjs/turf/README.md

 This library is built and maintained by @morganherlocker.
 If you would like to contribute, please do! :)

-I have taken a "picasso" approach to building this library, borrowing from existing code when available and modifying it to meet coding styles and standards of geo.js.
+I have taken a "picasso" approach to building this library, borrowing from existing code when available and modifying it to meet coding styles and standards of turf.
 Here is a list of places I have pulled ideas and/or code from (all open source or public domain, as far as I know):

 https://github.com/ironwallaby/delaunay